ashleighmjohnson/LibraryforBooks/README.md

 ## Learning Outcomes
 I learned how to handle JavaScript with 'adding' or 'creating' elements of html to the page as users complete the forms.
 For example: the book cards

+## Chutzpah
+- Added a rating system 1-5
+  - Cannot enter a number above/below that or error happens
+  - Sorts based on rating